holdfenytolvaj/pogi/docs/connection.md

 ##skipUndefined
 while most settings are self explanatory, this parameter is important.
-In the first version of pogi we ignored the condition if the value was undefined in order for ease the use e.g.:
+In the first version of pogi we ignored the condition if the value was undefined (null was not ignored) in order for ease the use e.g.:
 ``` ts
     let query = {
         powerfull: params.powerfull,